Qlab-UDel/qlab/analysis/sl-psychopy-analysis/blast_in_scanner_beh/README.md

-# BLAST In-Scanner Behavioral Analysis
+# BLAST In-Scanner Behavioral Analysis for Raw Data

 This R script automates the behavioral data analysis process for BLAST in-scanner data collected with Psychopy.
 It uses information about the results from participant's keypresses to find mean reaction time and reaction time from the two-alternative forced-choice task.